Methadone use while Breastfeeding

 Eight breastfeeding mothers who were 3 weeks to 6 months postpartum and taking an average daily dosage of 102 mg of oral methadone maintenance (range 25 to 180 mg) divided twice daily during pregnancy and lactation had their milk sampled 1 to 3 times at 1 to 8 hours after a dose.
 The reported average milk level of all the samples from all the mothers in this study was 95 mcg/L (range 27 to 260 mcg/L).
 Milk levels were reportedly not related to methadone dose, but the exact timing of maternal dose and milk levels was not reported.
 The maximum level reported in this study occurred in a mother taking 55 mg twice daily at 110 days postpartum.
 Using the maximum milk level reported in this study, an exclusively breastfed infant would receive about 39 mcg/kg daily, equal to about 2% of the maternal weight-adjusted dosage.

-Nine breastfeeding mothers taking 22 to 230 mg of daily oral methadone maintenance had their milk sampled prior to their daily dose and at several times 1 to 23 hours after the dose.
+Nine breastfeeding mothers taking 22 to 230 mg of daily oral methadone maintenance had their milk sampled prior to their daily dose and several times 1 to 23 hours after the dose.
 Peak levels appeared to occur 2 hours after the dose.
 A calculated maximum infant intake of 200 mcg/kg daily was reported.
 The age of the infants, the individual maternal methadone doses and methadone milk levels were not reported.

 Eight breastfeeding mothers who were 1 to 11 days postpartum and taking 40 to 105 mg of oral methadone maintenance once daily during pregnancy and lactation had their milk sampled 6 times over 24 hours after a dose.
 Average milk levels in each mother were calculated from their multiple samples.
 The average milk level of all 8 mothers was 237 mcg/L (range 68 to 385 mcg/L).
 Using each of the mother's average milk level, the authors calculated an average maternal weight-adjusted dosage of 2.8%.
-Two of these mothers had repeat milk sampling at 18 and 27 days postpartum.
+Two of these mothers had a milk sampling at 18 and 27 days postpartum.
 Each was taking 75 mg daily of methadone.
 Their average milk levels were 254 and 165 mcg/L with an average maternal weight-adjusted dosage of 2.35 and 1.75%, respectively.

 Twelve mothers who were taking oral methadone maintenance during pregnancy and postpartum had their milk tested.
 Each mother collected pre- and post-feed samples by pump or hand expression just before and 3 hours after the daily methadone dose for each of the first 4 days postpartum.
 Their average methadone dose at delivery was 76 mg daily (range 40 to 100 mg daily).
 Average pre-feed trough milk levels ranged from 76 to 102 mcg/L; average post-feed trough levels ranged from 65 to 115 mcg/L. Average pre-feed peak milk levels ranged from 128 to 166 mcg/L; average post-feed peak levels ranged from 123 to 200 mcg/L. No relationship was found between maternal dose and milk levels.
 The authors calculated that an exclusively breastfed infant would receive the following average doses of methadone: 0.006 mg on day 1 postpartum, 0.018 mg on day 2 postpartum, 0.039 mg on day 3 postpartum and 0.084 mg on day 4 postpartum.
 In a further analysis, 4 women were followed for 90 to 120 days postpartum.
 No increase in milk concentrations or infant dosage were noted over time, with an average infant intake calculated to be less than 0.33 mg daily.